vonOrso/Dashboard_calculator/README.md

 # Dashboard calculator
 Hello everyone.
 This is a simple calculator that allows you to evaluate the location of blocks on the dashboard.
 After specifying the structure of the dashboard and the sizes of some blocks, the calculator will calculate the position of all blocks and their sizes.
 This calculator allows you to easily place blocks by coordinates.
+All dimensions are in pixels.

 Example